What use is a logo when you can’t put it on everything?

 It’s not supposed to be used only once…

-Get your logo in the hands of everybody walking down the street, everybody in your industry, and hopefully people across the globe, isn’t that better than only having it across the front of your shop?
+If you can get your logo in the hands of everybody walking down the street, everybody in your industry, and even people across the globe, isn’t that better than only having it across the front of your shop?

 So let’s look at your product or service to begin with:

-But if your product is the only thing that branding is on, that’s the only way people can access your branding.
-And since 98% of people will not buy your product upon first seeing it… that wont be very many people.
+If your product is the only thing that branding is on, that will be the only way people can access your branding.
+And since 98% of people will not buy your product upon first seeing it, that wont be very many people….

-How do you hook your potential customers?
-Get them interested?
+How can you hook potential customers?
+Attract their attention?

 Merchandise is a physical piece of advertising you can spread out there in the world.
 If you recently put out your product and it’s not doing quite enough numbers, this may be your solution.
 It can put public acceptance of your product into hyperdrive.